Generating value through our strategy

 - Bring distinctive, premium innovations to market fueled by creative exploration and consumer insights, pioneering nutrition science and culinary excellence.

-- Offer more plant-based food and beverage options to be consumers' first choice as they diversify their diets.
+- Enhance our food systems and offer more plant-based food and beverage options to be consumers' first choice as they diversify their diets.

 - Commit to ambitious sustainability goals to advance the health of the planet, drive societal progress and support sustainable, healthy food systems.